ReonNamatame/gmms_based_speaker_recognition/README.md

-# mfcc_based_speaker_recognition
+# gmms_based_speaker_recognition
-Speaker recognition based on mfcc(mel-frequency-cepstrum-coefficients)
+Speaker recognition based on GMM(Gaussian Mixture Model) and mfcc(mel-frequency-cepstrum-coefficients) is used for speaker's features